-There is a quiet crisis happening in small and mid-size businesses right now.
+There is a quiet crisis happening in small businesses right now.
 It is not dramatic.
 There is no single moment when you realize it has happened.
 But steadily, relentlessly, a gap is opening between businesses that are building genuine innovation capability and those that are not.
+The data confirms what many owners feel intuitively β 72% of innovative small businesses are outgrowing their competitors.

 And the consequences are significant.